 Want to know the best Richard Chamberlain movies?
 How about the worst Richard Chamberlain movies?
 Curious about Richard Chamberlain box office grosses or which Richard Chamberlain movie picked up the most Oscar® nominations?
 Need to know which Richard Chamberlain movie got the best reviews from critics and audiences and which got the worst reviews?
 Well, you have come to the right place….because we have all of that information.

-Richard Chamberlain (1934-) is an American actor.
+Richard Chamberlain (1934-2025) was an American actor.
 Some of Chamberlain’s greatest successes have occurred on television.
 From his popular show Dr. Kildare (1961–1966) to the mega-successful mini-series, Shōgun (1980) and The Thorn Birds (1983).
-His movie career has spanned 6 decades.
-His IMDb page shows over 85 credits since 1959.
+His movie career spanned 6 decades.
+His IMDb page shows 85 acting credits from 1959 to 2019.
 This page will rank Richard Chamberlain movies from Best to Worst in six different sortable columns of information.
 Television shows, cameos, and movies not released in North America were not included in the rankings.

 Richard Chamberlain Movies Ranked In Chronological Order With Ultimate Movie Rankings Score (1 to 5 UMR Tickets) *Best combo of box office, reviews and awards.